stevedsun/stevedsun.github.io/posts/2022/implementing-prometheus-exporter-for-fluentbit/index.md

 ## Fluent-bit Output Plugin

-Fluent-bit provides a way to implement your own golang plugin.
+Fluent-bit provides a way to implement your Golang plugin.
 (See [Fluent-bit Go Output Plugin](https://docs.fluentbit.io/manual/v/1.9-pre/development/golang-output-plugins))

-We can run an asynchronous HTTP server as the Prometheus exporter when Fluent-bit plugin initializing, and transform the Fluent-bit records to Prometheus metrics format when Fluent-bit flushing a record to output plugin.
+We can run an asynchronous HTTP server as the Prometheus exporter when Fluent-bit plugin initializing, and transform the Fluent-bit records to Prometheus metrics format when Fluent-bit flushes a record to the output plugin.

-To implement a Fluent-bit output plugin, there are four call-back functions we need to over write.
+To implement a Fluent-bit output plugin, there are four call-back functions we need to overwrite.

 ```go
 //export FLBPluginRegister